latticetower/storybear/README.md

 - [ ] SMILES: mol descriptors
 - [ ] add some sort of log to be able to understand why some of the columns were not processed
 - [ ] add example with smiles and/or RNA/DNA
-- [ ] use pypalettes for consistent coloring
+- [x] use pypalettes for consistent coloring
 - [x] add new types of columns
+- [ ] add Modal code to main repo
+- [ ] make everything work with ZeroGPU
+- [ ] Add custom flowerplot, heatmap, and something fun.

 ## References
 1. https://github.com/py-pdf/fpdf2 candidate package for report creation